"Have a great day, buddy," one voice says

 “While we have not yet verified the origin or authenticity of this video, the actions portrayed are not consistent with our core values and are not indicative of the character of the Marines in our Corps,” said U.S.M.C.
 Media Officer Kendra Hardesty.
 “This matter will be fully investigated and those responsible will be held accountable for their actions.
 We are in the process of verifying what unit these Marines are with right now and as soon as we have more information, we will let you know.”

-“Regardless of the circumstances or who is in the video, this is egregious, disgusting behavior,” said Department of Defense spokesman Capt.
+“Regardless of the circumstances or who is in the video, this is egregious, disgusting behavior,” said DOD spokesman Capt.
 John Kirby.
 “It’s hideous.
 It turned my stomach.”

 In a statement, the Washington-based Council on American-Islamic Relations condemned the video.
 “If verified as authentic, the video shows behavior that is totally unbecoming of American military personnel and that could ultimately endanger other soldiers and civilians,” wrote CAIR National Executive Director Nihad Awad in a letter to Defense Secretary Leon Panetta.